-- · changes in modernization plans for military equipment; - changes in tactical navigation requirements; - global conflicts impacting troop deployment; - · priorities for current battlefield operations; - · allocation of funding for military programs; - new military and operational doctrines that affect military equipment needs; - sales cycles that are long and difficult to predict; - shifting response time and/or delays in the approval process associated with the export licenses we must obtain prior to the international shipment of certain of our military products; - · delays in military procurement schedules; and

-· delays in the testing and acceptance of our products, including delays resulting from changes in customer specifications.
+- increasing budgetary pressures that may reduce funding for military programs; - · changes in modernization plans for military equipment; - changes in tactical navigation requirements; - · global conflicts impacting troop deployment; - · priorities for current battlefield operations; - · new military and operational doctrines that affect military equipment needs; - · sales cycles that are long and difficult to predict; - shifting response time and/or delays in the approval process associated with the export licenses we must obtain prior to the international shipment of certain of our military products; - · delays in military procurement schedules; and - · delays in the testing and acceptance of our products, including delays resulting from changes in customer specifications.

 These factors can cause substantial fluctuations in sales of our FOG and TACNAV products from period to period.
 For example, sales of our FOG products increased \$11.4 million, or 39%, from 2009 to 2010 driven largely by increased sales for commercial applications, such as surveying and optical stabilization, and a range of government and defense applications, including weapons stabilization.
-However, sales of our FOG products decreased \$7.7 million or 38% from the first half of 2010 to the first half of 2011.
-Sales of FOG products have slowed as the industry awaits updates on the U.S. Army's plans for its next procurement of remote weapon systems under the Common Remotely Operated Weapon Station program.
-The Obama administration and Congress may change defense spending priorities, either in conjunction with the decision to commence troop withdrawals from Iraq and Afghanistan or for other reasons, including efforts to reduce the deficit.
+However, sales of our FOG products decreased \$12.9 million or 42%, from the nine months ended September 30, 2010 to the nine months ended September 30, 2011.
+Sales of FOG products have slowed as the industry awaits updates on the U.S. Army's plans for its next procurement of remote weapon systems under the Common Remotely Operated Weapon Station (CROWS) program.
+We do not anticipate more than nominal sales of FOG products for the CROWS program in the fourth quarter of 2011.
+The Obama administration and Congress may change defense spending priorities, either in conjunction with troop withdrawals from Iraq and Afghanistan or for other reasons, including efforts to reduce the deficit.
 Moreover, government customers such as the U.S. Coast Guard and their contractors can generally cancel orders for our products for convenience or decline to exercise previously disclosed contract options.
 Even under firm orders with government customers, funding must often be appropriated in the budget process in order for the government to complete the contract.
 The cancellation of or failure to fund orders for our products could further reduce our net sales and results of operations.